sroertgen/homepage/posts/rdf-reasoning-over-linked-curricula/index.md

 ![Mapping of data in Cocoda](./Mapping%20of%20Data%20in%20Cocoda.png)

-## Reasoning in the mapped curricula.
+## Reasoning in the mapped curricula

 A service was then developed in the hackathon that loads the mappings from Cocoda (more precisely from the connected [JSKOS server](https://github.com/gbv/jskos-server)) into a triple store ([Apache Jena TDB](https://jena.apache.org/documentation/tdb/index.html) + [Fuseki](https://jena.apache.org/documentation/fuseki2/)).
 RDF technology enables so-called "reasoning", i.e. relationships between objects can be concluded even if they have not been explicitly defined.
 This is possible because `skos:exactMatch` [by definition](https://www.w3.org/TR/skos-reference/#L4186) is both symmetric and transitive.
 But what do symmetry and transitivity mean?
 A relation is symmetric if it is true in one direction as well as in the other: if A -> B, then also B -> A. An example: If A is related to B, then B is also related to A.